corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 The name of the key rotation schema depends on the value `stateManager.keyRotation.partition` provided to the Corda Helm chart during bootstrapping.
 If not specified, it defaults to `sm_key_rotation`.

-To delete the key rotation state, assuming the default schema name, use:
+The following is an example `psql` used to delete the key rotation state, assuming the default schema name:

 ```
 psql -h localhost -c "DELETE FROM sm_key_rotation.state" -p 5432 -d cordacluster -U postgres